 - 3. ARM 17.8.744 Montana Air Quality Permits--General Exclusions.
 This rule identifies the activities that are not subject to the Montana Air Quality Permit program. - 4.
 ARM 17.8.745 Montana Air Quality Permits--Exclusion for De Minimis Changes.
 This rule identifies the de minimis changes at permitted facilities that do not require a permit under the Montana Air Quality Permit Program. - 5.
 ARM 17.8.748 New or Modified Emitting Units--Permit Application Requirements.
 This rule requires that a permit application be submitted prior to installation, modification, or use of a source.
-A permit application was required for the current permit action because the permit change is considered a modification.
+A permit application was not required for the current permit action because the permit change is considered an administrative change.
 This rule requires that the applicant notify the public by means of legal publication in a newspaper of general circulation in the area affected by the application for a permit.
-An affidavit of publication for public notice was received from HPH on May 15th, 2023. - 6.
+An affidavit of publication was not required for the current permit action because the permit change is considered an administrative change. - 6.
 ARM 17.8.749 Conditions for Issuance or Denial of Permit.
-This rule requires that the permits issued by the Department must authorize the construction and operation of the facility or emitting unit subject to the conditions in the permit and the requirements of this subchapter.
+This rule requires that the permits issued by DEQ must authorize the construction and operation of the facility or emitting unit subject to the conditions in the permit and the requirements of this subchapter.
 This rule also requires that the permit must contain any conditions necessary to assure compliance with the Federal Clean Air Act (FCAA), the Clean Air Act of Montana, and rules adopted under those acts. - 7.
 ARM 17.8.752 Emission Control Requirements.
 This rule requires a source to install the maximum air pollution control capability that is technically practicable and economically feasible, except that BACT shall be utilized.
 The required BACT analysis and determination is included in Section III of this permit analysis. - 8.
 ARM 17.8.755 Inspection of Permit.
-This rule requires that air quality permits shall be made available for inspection by the Department at the location of the source. - 9.
+This rule requires that air quality permits shall be made available for inspection by DEQ at the location of the source. - 9.
 ARM 17.8.756 Compliance with Other Requirements.
 This rule states that nothing in the permit shall be construed as relieving HPH of the responsibility for complying with any applicable federal or Montana statute, rule, or standard, except as specifically provided in ARM 17.8.740, et seq. - 10.
 ARM 17.8.759 Review of Permit Applications.
-This rule describes the Department's responsibilities for processing permit applications and making permit decisions on those permit applications that do not require the preparation of an environmental impact statement.
+This rule describes DEQ's responsibilities for processing permit applications and making permit decisions on those permit applications that do not require the preparation of an environmental impact statement.